The Canadian New York: Sankofa Square— Toronto Street Photography with Blake Ferguson

 - 9 min read

-While it was all fun and games conquering boxy, quiet streets of Newmarket, Ontario — a town where routine moves at a walking pace, I would be lying if I said creativity did not occasionally run dry.
+While it was all fun and games growing up in, conquering the boxy and quiet streets of Newmarket, Ontario, a town where routine moves at a walking pace, I would be lying if I said that the creative inspirations of photography did not occasionally run dry.

-In a place where parking lots are more common than pedestrians, and the buildings rarely stretch above three stories, the camera can begin feeling more like a mirror than a window.
+In a place where parking lots are more common than pedestrians, and the buildings rarely stretch above three stories, the photographic subjects and camera can begin feeling more like a mirror than a window.
+Through a bland, little boxes on the hillside type-vibe, the photographer in me knew that I was seeking more adventure, subjects and vantage points.

 The heart of photography is not found in your surroundings, but is sparked by what you see in them.
-That said, when you have grown up in Newmarket, there is an immense craving for more.
+That said, when you have grown up in York Region, there is an immense craving for more.
 More texture.
 More movement.
 More life.
-Whether you are a photographer or not, the itch for escape is inevitable.
+Whether you are a photographer, graphic designer, or creative artist, the itch for inspirational escape is inevitable.

-Fuelled by excitement, good company, and a need for something fresh, we set off for downtown Toronto with cityscapes and street photography as our only aim.
+Fuelled by excitement, good company, and a need for something fresh, some close friends and I set off for downtown with the focus on Toronto street photography as our only aim.
 Well, for me anyway, while close friends enjoyed the pace of the city through sightseeing and standard retail shopping therapy.

-I have seen the CN Tower countless times through childhood basketball trips or family drives, but this time was different.
+If you are born and raised in the 6ix or predominantly the GTA, you must have crossed paths with the CN Tower atleast once.
+Through childhood basketball trips and family drives travelling out of Newmarket, Ontario, I have had the pleasure many of times, where it was always exciting, but had become more familiar.
+But now unfolds my first experience as a street photographer to capture and compose.
 Turning the corner of Simcoe Street and witnessing it from a new perspective- the CN Tower peaked upright like a sentinel through the gaps of the urban sprawl made my pulse spike.

-I came struck with photographic hype the second we popped up from the subway into Dundas Square — now officially Sankofa Square as of late 2023.
+I was struck by the photographic hype the second we arrived from the subway into Dundas Square, which, after revising this article, is now known as Sankofa Square since late 2023.
 The digital billboards and constant movement alongside the raw undercurrent beneath it all.
 Graffiti-tagged poles, stained sidewalks, the faint scent of fried food and exhaust — it was gritty, imperfect, and electric.
-The kind of place where every corner held a possible story, if you were still enough to catch it.
+The kind of place where every corner held a possible story, if you were still enough to capture it patiently.

 Caffeine-Equivalent News and Insights.

-No foul if you decide to skip your coffee— these Insights are caffeine-equivalent and will perk you up enough themselves.
-Feel refreshed and with the creative rush as Blake Ferguson unfolds fluff-free perspectives about the ever-changing fields of photography and design, helping you stay fruitful about digital media and among sustainable independent results through in-house marketing.
+No foul if you decide to skip your coffee— these Insights are fuelled by caffeine.
+Feel the creative rush as Blake Ferguson delivers fluff-free perspectives, covering the ever-changing fields of photography, graphic design and the utilization of digital marketing.
+Helping brands and businesses shape expectations to help professional photographers deliver.

-Yonge–Dundas Square was officially renamed Sankofa Square in December 2023.
-The new name, Sankofa, derives from a Ghanaian meaning to revisit and retrieve, symbolizing reflection and learning from the past.
-This change was part of Toronto and a broader initiative to address historical figures and their legacies, distancing from Henry Dundas due to his controversial role in delaying the abolition of the transatlantic slave trade.
+Yonge-Dundas Square was renamed Sankofa Square in December 2023, in reflection of Canadian history and in an attempt to steer a better course.
+The name Sankofa derives from a Ghanaian meaning: to revisit and retrieve— symbolizing reflection and learning from the past.
+This change was part of Toronto and outside initiatives to address historical figures and inreputable legacies, with the need to distance associations from Henry Dundas and his controversial roles in the transatlantic slave trade.

-Sankofa Square is more than just a public plaza — it is the pulse point of Toronto- a cultural crossroad buzzing with performers, preachers, tourists, and quiet onlookers alike.
-For a Canadian Artist and freelance photographer, it is an open-air stage where urban theatre never closes.
+Sankofa Square is more than just a public plaza — it is the pulse point of Toronto- a cultural crossroad buzzing with performers, preachers, tourists, and quiet onlookers alike, where I already imagine a street portraiture series, directed from this block itself.
+From portait potential and an overwhelming cityscape, Toronto is a dream for the street photographer.

 As we drifted further into the centennial-era blocks of Toronto, I could not help but feel like I was walking through a dreamscape that blurred both time and influence.
 Brick-and-stone facades kissed the edges of modern glass towers — a clash of history and future frozen in sunlight.